UomMobileDevelopment/Lesson_08_2020-21/README.md

 now type ```sqlite3 database-file-name.db``` to connect to the specified database. the prompt now is ```sqlite>```

-type: ```.schema``` to get a list of the tables.
+type: ```.tables``` to get a list of the tables.

 You can start typing normal SQL commands to create your own tables or query the existing ones